-The Division of Safety & Facilities works with DC FEMS to conduct emergency evacuation drills each year.
+University Resilience works with DC FEMS to conduct emergency evacuation drills each year.
 Students learn the locations of the emergency exits in the buildings and are provided guidance about the direction they should travel when exiting each facility for a building evacuation.